 Similarly, there are H.K. thespians who are Eurasian e.g. Brandon Lee, Shannon Lee, Keith Kwan, Joyce Godenzi, Anthony Wong, Don Wong, Michael Wong and Maggie Q. Joyce is especially interesting for playing a Cambodian in Eastern Condors while Yuen Biao (an unusual Chinaman) played a Vietnamese fighter.

 Other notable Chinese thespians to pose as Vietnamese are Chow Yun-Fat in The Story of Woo Viet, Roy Cheung in Wild Search, Ray Lui in Flash Point and Terence Yin in Colour of the Truth.
-Because the golden-aged H.K. movies had actors with darker complexions and unusual faces, it made the movies more accessible to Western audiences and even Eastern ones such as the Thai and Indian markets.
+Because the golden-aged H.K. movies had actors with darker complexions and unusual faces, it made the movies more accessible to Western audiences as well as Eastern ones such as the Thai and Indian markets.
 Since H.K. has a sizeable Indian population, the latter market could always indulge in wishful thinking.